KingsburyLab/pyEQL/docs/joss/paper.md

 `pyEQL` also provides `Solute`, a `dataclass` that defines a structured schema for solute property data.
-The database distributed with `pyEQL` is a list of serialized `Solute` objects stored in a `.json` file, which is accessed via the `maggma` `Store` API ([https://github.com/materialsproject/maggma](https://github.com/materialsproject/maggma)).
+The database distributed with `pyEQL` is a list of serialized `Solute` objects stored in a `.json` file, which is accessed via the `maggma` `Store` API.
 The database used by a particular `Solution` instance can be specified by keyword argument when the object is created, which makes it possible in principle to use customized databases.
 Furthermore, using the `Store` API means that such databases can be stored in any format supported by `maggma` (e.g., Mongo Database, .json file, etc.).